clouddatastack/clouddatastack.com/docs/_sources/stack/01_storage/01_01_buckets.rst.txt

 Enable Versioning
 ^^^^^^^^^^^^^^^^^

-Versioning tracks all versions of an object, allowing for recovery from accidental deletes or overwrites.
+S3 bucket versioning tracks all versions of an object, allowing recovery from accidental deletes or overwrites.

-**Pros:**

-- Accidental overwrite protection
-- Required for rollback in raw zones

-**Considerations:**

-- Can increase storage costs significantly if not paired with lifecycle cleanup
+**Best practice:**

+- **Enable versioning** for buckets that store **raw, unprocessed files**, which may be overwritten or accidentally deleted.
+- **Disable versioning** for **processed** or **curated** zones that use formats like **Delta Lake**, which handles versioning internally.

+Delta Lake maintains its own version history via transaction logs and does not benefit from S3-level versioning — enabling both can lead to higher storage costs and management complexity.

 **Terraform example:**